As suspicions of a bomb behind plane crash grow, chaos at an Egyptian airport

 Several that were standing at a queue yelled “no communication” in unison when a Reuters reporter asked one about her concerns.

-“We found out from our Thomas Cook representative that our flight was canceled.
+“We found out from our Thomas Cook representative that our flight was cancelled.
 We were meant to fly out on Thursday,” said young holidaymaker Sheila Smith.

-Her family was told to come to the airport on Friday but then that flight was also canceled.
+Her family was told to come to the airport on Friday but then that flight was also cancelled.

 “She’s meant to be at school,” her mother said.